scribe-org/Scribe-iOS/README.md

 [![Available on the App Store](http://cl.ly/WouG/Download_on_the_App_Store_Badge_US-UK_135x40.svg)](https://www.apple.com/app-store/)

+NOTE: submission to the App Store in progress.

 ### Scribe language keyboards for iOS

 **Scribe-iOS** is a pack of iOS and iPadOS keyboards for language learners.
 Features include translation **`(beta)`**, verb conjugation and word annotation that give users the tools needed to communicate with confidence.